dinethsiriwardana/Flutter-Notification/readme.md

 <h1>Welcome</h1>
 <h2>Push Notification with Flutter & Firebase</h2>

-<p style=""> ⚠️⚠️ there was no <i> google-services.json </i> because of the securety reason so you need to add it with your owne firebase project ⚠️⚠️ </p>
+<p style=""> ⚠️⚠️ there is no <i> google-services.json </i>file attached in this project because of security issues, you need to attach it with your own firebase project ⚠️⚠️</p>

 <br>
-you need this dependencies for this and <i> you can use latest package using click the links</i>
+you need the below dependencies for this project and <i>you can use latest packages using links below</i>
 <br><br>
 dependencies: <br>
 &nbsp;&nbsp;&nbsp;